Abstract Binding Tree (ABT) Nodes¶

 Binary Operation¶

-Represents a binary operation with an operator (op
+Represents a binary operation with an operator (op) and two operands (left and right).

 Number Literal¶